 Immerse yourself in your destination by doing seasonal work unique to the area.
 Work on a farm during harvest season or sign up to volunteer at a farm abroad.
 There are plenty of programs available to help you get matched with the best option.
 Obviously, this is a physical job but can be rewarding, especially if you enjoy being outside.
 Pay may vary, or you may work in exchange for food and lodging.

 If you prefer to skip the farm life, you can still make money traveling and working in a different way.
 Volunteering abroad can earn you lodging and meals, plus a chance to test out your language skills.
 There are plenty of online websites, such as Workaway, which lists volunteer opportunities across the world.
 Help restore a French chateau or do a culture and language exchange in Ukraine — the possibilities are endless.

 You can make extra money traveling as a dog-sitter, just as you would in your home city.
 Unlike house sitting, you can stay wherever you like and create a schedule that works with your other plans.
 If you already dog-sit at home, you may have an easier time finding gigs.
 Otherwise, make your online profile before you head out for your trip.
 You can even start booking appointments for the time you’ll be in your destination city.

 If you’re not driving your car while you travel, consider renting it out through Avail’s car sharing service.
-Just leave your car at the airport and catch a shuttle to your terminal.
+Just leave your car at one of our locations in Chicago or Denver.
 You can earn up to $25 per day while you’re gone.
-Plus, Avail insures your car through Allstate and your car’s location is monitored at all times.
+Plus, your car is protected by insurance from Allstate and your car’s location is monitored at all times.
 It’s an easy, passive way to make money no matter where you go.